run-x/opta-docs/content/en/Features/jobs/db_migration.md

 Always prepare under the assumption that if something can go wrong, it will go wrong.
 Hence, always have someone on standby monitoring the migration.

+### Run Migrations in Low Hours

+Always run your migrations in hours of low usage-- not only will it help prevent database congestions due to long lock, but it will also mitigate the publicity of errors.

 ## DB Migration Options with Opta
 Now that we have the preparations in place, there are several ways which database migrations can be done with Opta, depending on your needs/situation.